 Cash bonuses are determined annually by the Compensation Committee and are based on individual and corporate performance objectives coupled with Committee discretion as appropriate.
-The 2019 performance criteria used for determining the cash bonuses for NEOs included, among other things, the following:
+The 2020 performance criteria used for determining the cash bonuses for NEOs included, among other things, the following:

-- Achievement of corporate objectives, particularly those related to the maintenance and growth of dividends and preservation of capital through maintenance and growth of net asset value per share; - Individual performance and achievement of individual goals, as well as the contribution to corporate objectives; - Maintaining liquidity and capital flexibility to accomplish the Company's business objectives; - · Maintaining the highest ethical standards, internal controls and adherence to regulatory requirements; and - Appropriate and planned development of personnel.
+- Achievement of corporate objectives, particularly those related to the Company's long-term goals of maintaining and growing monthly dividends, preserving capital and growing net asset value per share; - · Contributions to the growth of the Company's investment portfolio; - · Contributions to the growth of the Company's asset management business; - Individual performance and achievement of individual goals, as well as the contribution to corporate objectives; - Contributions to the Company's efforts to navigate the significant challenges and negative impacts caused by the COVID-19 pandemic to the Company's performance and the performance of the Company's portfolio companies;

+- Maintaining liquidity and capital flexibility, and when appropriate working to increase such liquidity and capital flexibility, to accomplish the Company's business objectives and mitigate the potential impacts of unexpected economic volatility: - · Maintaining the highest ethical standards, internal controls and adherence to regulatory requirements; and - · Appropriate and planned development of personnel.

-The Compensation Committee considered a number of major achievements as well as other positive and negative factors when evaluating the cash bonuses paid to NEOs for 2019.
-The net result of these considerations resulted in significant decreases from prior year in the cash bonuses paid to the NEOs and a decrease from prior year in the total cash bonuses paid to our employees.
-In particular, cash bonuses paid to NEOs for 2019 performance included recognition of Main Street's overall favorable financial results, key operational achievements and strong returns provided to stockholders.
+The Compensation Committee considered a number of major achievements as well as other positive and negative factors when evaluating the cash bonuses paid to NEOs for 2020.
+The net result of these considerations resulted in significant decreases from prior year in the cash bonuses paid to the NEOs (and material decreases in cash bonuses paid to certain NEOs historically) and a decrease from prior year in the total cash bonuses paid to our employees.
+In particular, cash bonuses paid to NEOs for 2020 performance included recognition of Main Street's ability to successfully navigate the significant challenges and negative impacts caused by the COVID-19 pandemic while also maintaining our focus on achieving the Company's long-term goals, significant growth of the Company's investment portfolio and overall business and significant improvements in the Company's capital structure and liquidity position.